Thanos-png/tank-wars/README.md

 ```

 ## Controls
-- **Arrow and WASD Keys:** Move your tank around the arena and your cannon up and down.
+- **Arrows and WASD Keys:** Move your tank around the arena and your cannon up and down.
 - **Q key:** Apply the shield.
 - **Spacebar:** Fire cannon.